Create the Data Center Best Practice WildFire Analysis Profile

 over the past several years.
 Any security policy rule that controls

-traffic that has, will have, or could have file transfer activity
+traffic that has, will have, or could have file transfer activity should

-should include an enabled WildFire Analysis profile.
+include an enabled WildFire Analysis profile.

-provides the best defense against unknown threats and advanced persistent threats
+defense against unknown threats and advanced persistent threats

 (APTs).
 For example: